sei-eternity/hw-w01d03-js-functions/README.md

 Method 1
 ```
-Name:
+Name: Length
-Description:
+Description: returns the length of a string.
-Example using it:
+Example using it: str.length;
 ```

 Method 2
 ```
-Name:
+Name:search()
-Description:
+Description: searches for a specifec string inside of a string and returns the first index of it
-Example using it:
+Example using it: str.search("Hello");
 ```

 Method 3
 ```
-Name:
+Name:indexOf()
-Description:
+Description: returns the index of the first occurance of the string provided
-Example using it:
+Example using it: str.indexOf("hi");
 ```

 ## [License](LICENSE)